Map of pangasius aquaculture regions in Vietnam (Source: Vietnam Association of Seafood Exporters and Producers (VASEP))

 (including the shift from cage- to pond-based operation), improving hatcheries (with high-quality broodstock), and shifting from basa to tra

 as main species for production and commercial feeds has resulted in tremendous growth in Vietnamese pangasius production over the past decade.
 Currently, average production of Vietnamese pangasius per hectare is among the highest in the world at more than 300 metric tons per crop, or as much as 500 to 600 metric tons per hectare of yearly output.
-In 2010 alone, Vietnam produced 1.14 million metric tons (2.5 billion pounds live weight) of pangasius.
+In 2010 alone, Vietnam produced 1.14 billion metric tons (2.5 billion pounds live weight) of pangasius.
 In 2012, the Vietnamese catfish production was recorded as 1,255,500 metric tons, with the total farming area of 5910 hectares (Directorate of Fisheries, 2013).

 Source: Directorate of Fisheries, 2013